antonfirsov/docs/2024/05-May/dotnet-docs-link-to-source-code/dotnet-docs-link-to-source-code.md

 This link can be split into 3 parts:

 1. The first part `https://github.com/dotnet/runtime/blob/5535e31a712343a63f5d7d796cd874e563e5ac14` is parsed from Source Link mapping json and is bound to a specific repository commit.
-2. The second part `src/libraries/System.Private.CoreLib/src/System/String.cs` can be found in `Document` table.
+2. The second part `src/libraries/System.Private.CoreLib/src/System/String.cs` can be found in `Document` table of the PDB.
-3. And the last part `#L388C13-L388C25` is built from `SequencePoints` column of `MethodDebugInformation` table. `SequencePoints` blob will map a range of IL instructions in this method block back to the line numbers of its original source code.
-For more details, go to [Metadata definition](https://github.com/dotnet/runtime/blob/main/docs/design/specs/PortablePdb-Metadata.md#sequence-points-blob).
+3. And the last part `#L388C13-L388C25` is built from `SequencePoints` column of `MethodDebugInformation` table. `SequencePoints` blob will map a range of IL instructions in this method block back to the line numbers of its original source code as demonstrated in below screenshot.
+For more details, go to [SequencePoints Metadata definition](https://github.com/dotnet/runtime/blob/main/docs/design/specs/PortablePdb-Metadata.md#sequence-points-blob).

     ![SequencePoints](SequencePoints.png)